 Q: Does Ohio have a Defense of Marriage Act?

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Dayton attorney James R. Kirkland of Kirkland & Sommers, Co., L.P.A.
+It was prepared by Dayton attorney James R. Kirkland of Kirkland, Sommers & Gearhardt Co., L.P.A.